LucreziaRuggeri/dncs-docker-swarm/README.md

 ```
 To add a worker to the swarm we should ssh into the two workers and run the `docker swarm join` command followed by the token.

-Into the manager, you can see the node of the swarm with the command: `docker node ls`
+Into the manager1, you can see the node of the swarm with the command: `docker node ls`

 ## STACK DEPLOYMENT
 We have decided to deploy an application stack to the swarm.
-To do that we first created the application using the Dockerfile, the docker-compose file, the requirements and the phyton app.
-Then we created a registry to distribute the images to all the nodes, pushed the images and created the stack.
+Then we created a registry to distribute the images to all the nodes, pushed the images on it and created the stack.

 ### Create the application
 To create the application we have created the files required into a directory in the manager1:
+- app.py
+- requirements.txt
 - Dockerfile
 - docker-compose.yml
-- app.py
-- requirements.txt

-Into the manager1 we entered the directory with all the files and ran the command: `docker-compose up -d`
+To create the image' app ran the command: `docker-compose up -d`

 Then we can see that the app is running using: `docker-compose ps` to see the processes running
 Then we can test the app using: `curl http://localhost:8000`